-If you suspect Palmer amaranth on your property, immediately call your local U of M Extension Educator or IPM Specialist, crop consultant and/or the MDA’s Arrest the Pest (888-545-6684) to report locations.
+If you suspect Palmer amaranth on your property, immediately call your local University of Minnesota Extension Educator or IPM Specialist, crop consultant and/or the MDA’s Arrest the Pest (888-545-6684) to report locations.

 AVOID entering areas where Palmer is suspected or confirmed.
 If you must enter an infested area, always clean vehicles, equipment, and clothing prior to exiting.

 If planting grasses and other flower mixes for conservation plantings, carefully review the seed label to ensure that no noxious weeds are present.
 If you are concerned, contact the Seed Regulatory Program at the MDA at 651-201-6531 for label review and sampling.
 Reputable seed sources will also be able to supply seed testing results for their seed mixes.